 Age: The older you are when you take out coverage, the higher the monthly premiums will be.

 Policy Amount: You should expect your monthly payment to be higher the more coverage you take out.
+More coverage means higher premiums.

 Funeral Insurance Pricing

 If you are in great health, you can expect to pay the cheapest rates listed.
-If you have a complex medical history or a terminal illness, anticipate paying towards the high end of the price range.
+If you have a complicated medical history or a terminal illness, anticipate paying towards the high end of the price range.

 Monthly Premium Range